ahazem/ember-simple-auth-tok/README.md

 export default AuthenticatedRoute.extend();
 ```

+Next, you need to specify you're going to use a custom authenticator (in our case, `authenticator:tok`) in your `login` controller, to do so, create a controller at `app/controllers/login.js`:

 ## Contributing

-Contributes are welcome.
+Contributions are welcome.
 Please follow the instructions below to get started:

 * Fork the repository.